DhananjayKittur/ChatRoom/README.md

-prerequisite : You should have a open ssl installed in your system
+prerequisite : You should have a openssl and virtualenv installed in your system

 How to run :
 1. . env/bin/activate